austintcecil/MECH-105-Algorithms/False Position Algorithm/README.md

 # False Position Root Finding Algorithm #
 This is an algorithm that uses the false position method to find the roots of a function, using an upper and lower initial guess
 ## Inputs:
-- func-the function being evaluated
+- func- the function being evaluated
- - the lower guess
+- l- the lower guess
- - the upper guess
+- u- the upper guess
-- es-the desired relative error (should default to 0.0001%)
+- es- the desired relative error (should default to 0.0001%)
 - maxit- the maximum number of iterations to use (should default to 200) -varargin, . . . - any additional parameters used by the function
 ## Outputs: